The Gold Scales Site Portal

 How to relate the ninth stage to the one(s) before?
 Wisdom takes us to being ourselves at least, and preferably to showing ourselves too, while we have a last chance to do it.
 On the other hand, the other "road" of pretence and presumption may lead into masks that stick, but with despair underneath.
 Further, I hardly think "faith" is into the Pavane Stage, contrary to Joan Erikson, but a deeper integrity than that of youth.

 For decades Erikson's concept of eight stages of human development has deeply influenced the field of psychology in our times.
 According to Erik Erikson there are eight life stages.
-The five first of them relate to the five stages in Sigmund Freud's theory of libido (id) development, but Erikson expands the Freudian views into the socal sphere too.
+The five first of them relate to the five stages in Sigmund Freud's theory of libido (id) development, but Erikson expands the Freudian views into the socal sphere too, and his widow, Joan Erikson, postulates an added ninth stage.

 Erikson thinks that as a grown-up, part of your challenge is to master the quite typical challenges that each of three main life phases tends to bring.
 Each of the eight stages of the life-span is marked by (a) psychosocial sensitivity (maybe "crisis" is a somewhat ill-chosen word); (b) significant relations; (c) things to go for or prefer; (d) marked or profiled virtues; and (e) thare are also risks of maldaptations and malignancies.